Optimal Estimation and Completion of Matrices with Biclustering Structures: Extensions

 \section{Extensions}

-In this section, we extends the estimation procedure and the theory in Sections \ref{sec:method} and \ref{sec:theory} toward three directions: sparse graphon estimation, adaptation to unknown numbers of row and column clusters, and adaptation to unknown observation rate.
+In this section, we extends the estimation procedure and the theory in Sections \ref{sec:method} and \ref{sec:theory} toward three directions: adaptation to unknown observation rate, adaptation to unknown model parameters, and sparse graphon estimation.